She-Hulk: Attorney at Law: Design

 Ann Foley served as the costume designer, after previously working on the Marvel Television series Agents of S.H.I.E.L.D.
+(2013–2020).
 Gonzaga provided input into Nikki's wardrobe since she enjoys and knows fashion.
 She said that Nikki's wardrobe "can't be too crazy" given she works in an office, but was able to make it "cool and edgy".
 Gonzaga felt most comfortable portraying Nikki when she was wearing "something a little defiant or something that she shouldn't be wearing at work or something that's a little too high fashion".
 Additionally, Gonzaga sold some of her own personal clothing to the series to wear as Nikki.
 Speaking to Titania's look in the series, Jamil said the creatives wanted "to go for eleven [with] her style and everything about her", noting her "hair is so big and her outfits are so extra".
 It was important to Jamil that Titania looked "very fake in every way", so she wore a padded butt to replicate buttock augmentation and did her own make up to make it seem like Titania had plastic surgery by "overlining my lips and chiseling down my nose and overdoing my cheekbones".
-Daredevil's costume is similar to the red one he wore in Marvel's Netflix series, but with an updated color scheme to include the yellow helmet and accents from the character's debut comics design in Daredevil #1.
+Daredevil's costume is similar to the red one he wore in Marvel's Netflix series, but with an updated color scheme to include the yellow helmet and accents from the character's debut comics design in Daredevil vol. #1 (1964).
 Cox's original suit was used as a reference and for his costume fitting for the one featured in She-Hulk.
 Marvel Studios had clear intentions as to what his costume would look like for the series.
 Cox was excited that She-Hulk was using this suit, also understanding the fans and viewers would equally be excited that the character was able to wear that suit.
+Elena Albanese served as production designer.